Communist Party of Iran (Marxist–Leninist–Maoist): Revolutionary theory

-Critiques of the Islamic Republic or Iran and foreign governments
+Critiques of the Islamic Republic of Iran and foreign governments

 Islamic Republic of Iran

 CPI (MLM) sees the Islamic Republic of Iran as a Reactionary regime.
 The regime is viewed the same as the former Iranian Shahs or Imperial powers that have intervened in Iran in the past.
 These powers all sought to oppress the Iranian people based on ideology, ethnicity or gender.
 The party objects to the Regime calling itself revolutionary and instead deems the regime to be Fascistic in nature.
-The Islamic Republics efforts to preserve the social order through implementation of Sharia law are anti revolutionary and repressive according to the party.
+The Islamic Republic's efforts to preserve the social order through implementation of Sharia law are anti revolutionary and repressive according to the party.
 The current Islamist policies are opposed by the secular CPI (MLM) as they preserve an ideological superstructure that allows for ultra conservative leaders and groups such as the Ayatollah and the Guardian Council to retain power.
 The CPI (MLM) demands the complete destruction of the state to overturn the culture and institutions that currently define Iranian thought and politics.
 The party critiques Iran's Nationalistic repression of Kurdish and Arab populations in the Kurdistan, Khuzestan and Baluchistan regions.
 These non Persian populations are subjected to prejudice from the state and educational institutions, often on the basis of language.
 The CPI (MLM) criticizes Iran's involvement in various regional wars which they deem reactionary.
 The Islamic Republic of Irans excessive spending on military budgets and nuclear development programs is also subject to criticism.
 Iran's spending is often shunted towards political indoctrination and promotion of religious values while many are forced to live in poor conditions.

 Turkey

-The CPI(MLM) believes Turkeys government is Fascist.
+The CPI (MLM) believes Turkey's government is Fascist.
 Turkeys invasion of Rojava and YPG controlled territories that are majority Kurdish in Syria is seen as genocidal by the CPI (MLM).
 They believe the Turkish efforts to establish a "safe zone" on Turkeys border with Syria is an attempt to weaken Kurdish movements in Turkey as well as abroad.